sunrise-php/docs/docs/cookbook/api-endpoint-for-creating-user.md

 }
 ```

-Next, create a controller and an action to handle the client's request.
+Next, create a controller with an action that handles the client's request.

-> Refer to the [Routing Annotation Reference](/docs/reference/routing-annotations.md) to learn about additional router features.
+> Refer to the [Routing Annotation Reference](/docs/reference/routing-annotations.md) to learn about additional [router](/docs/packages/sunrise/http-router/) features.

 ```php
 declare(strict_types=1);